masives/sanity-to-wordpress/README.md

 # How to use blocklist

-If the media asset is not available at the source Wordpress site than the sanity-cli will throw error during the import.
-It will looks similar to the one below.
+If the media asset is not available at the source Wordpress site, then the sanity-cli will throw an error during the import.
+It will look similar to the one below.

 You can see that the asset "https://10clouds.com/wp-content/uploads/2019/05/programisci-1024x683.jpg" is not available.
 If that's the case you can add it to blocklist array at [missingImagesBlockList.js](missingImagesBlockList.js) to and rerun script to ignore this asset.